 Several 3rd party antivirus suites are known to flag this particular file as suspicious, but that doesn’t mean that the threat is real.
 Avast and AVG are notoriously known for triggering a lot of false positives when it comes to analyzing files that are supposedly infected with the FileRepMalware virus.

-Avast will assign the FileRepMalware tag to a file as a warning in situations where not many Avast users have downloaded, installed or used the file.
-So while it doesn’t say anything about how dangerous the file is, it gives you an idea on how popular the file is among other users.
+Avast will assign the FileRepMalware tag to a file as a warning in situations where not many Avast users have downloaded, installed, or used the file.
+So while it doesn’t say anything about how dangerous the file is, it gives you an idea of how popular the file is among other users.